Phase 3: REFINE begins October 24

-Through the local area planning process, we’ll work together to create a future vision for how land could be used and redeveloped in the area – building on the vision, goals and policies outlined in Calgary’s Municipal Development Plan and the proposed Guidebook for Great Communities
+Conversations about where, why and how revitalization and redevelopment should happen are essential to ensure our communities change in the right ways.
+Through the local area planning process, we’ll work together to create a future vision for how land could be used and redeveloped in the Riley Communities area.

-The Area 4: Riley Communities Local Area Planning project is one of the 40-45 multi-communities areas in the city part of our local area planning program.
+The Riley Communities Local Area Planning project is one of the 42 multi-communities areas in the city.
 This project includes the communities of: Sunnyside, Hillhurst, West Hillhurst and Hounsfield Heights - Briar Hill.

 A new local area plan will fill gaps in communities/areas where no local plan currently exists and replace other plans that are largely outdated.
 In this project context, the local area plan will cover multiple communities and will be a statutory plan adopted by Council as an Area Redevelopment Plan.

 As part of the Riley Communities Local Area Plan, we will be working with interested or impacted groups and individuals in the plan area to create Heritage Guidelines.
 These will apply in areas of the Riley Communities that have concentrated groupings of heritage assets, sometimes known as character homes.
 Heritage assets are privately owned structures, typically constructed before 1945, that significantly retain their original form, scale, massing, window/door pattern and architectural details or materials.